We have found the fixed bed

 extension

-flexible hose pushed in to reach a drain to the side of the van if
+pipe pushed in to reach a drain to the side of the van if

 necessary.
 I also carry a longer length of waste pipe (easily obtained